-Pacifica is not liable for loss or damages to any vehicle or its contents while parked at either campus location or the Best Western Carpinteria Inn.
-Please be careful to lock your vehicle and secure all valuables.
+Pacifica is not liable for loss or damages to any vehicle or its contents while parked at either campus location or the Best Western Carpinteria Inn or other local lodging location.
+Please lock your vehicle and secure all valuables.

-Parking on the Lambert Road campus for faculty and staff is limited and occurs by assignment only.
-We ask that students be respectful of staff and faculty parking needs, and remember to park on campus only after 5:00 pm. and on weekends.
+Parking on the Lambert Road campus for faculty and staff is limited and occurs only by assignment.
+We ask that students be respectful of staff and faculty parking needs and remember to park on campus only after 5:00 pm during weekdays.
 This privilege is subject to Pacifica's needs and can change at any time.
 Additionally, in accordance with local regulations, students, family members, and guests are not permitted to park on Lambert Road, at the off-ramp area at the intersection of Via Real and Highway 101, or at Loon Point.
-Students who violate a parking or transportation policy will receive a verbal or windshield notice of violation.
+Students who violate the parking or transportation policy will receive a verbal or windshield notice of violation.
 A second violation could result in a vehicle being ticketed with an accompanying fine.
-Each subsequent violation may result in additional fines and repeat violations may result in disciplinary action including possible dismissal from the Institute by the Education Council.
+Repeat violations may result in additional fines, vehicle being towed, and/or disciplinary action, including possible dismissal from the Institute by the Education Council.